Have you always thought about learning to play the guitar and now you’ve decided that you’re going to teach yourself guitar?

-I’m adding learning guitar to that list.
+I’m adding teaching myself guitar to that list.

 My goals are not to become a rock star like I daydreamed when I was younger.
 But something more modest, perhaps feeling confident enough to play a handful of songs for friends.

-Why Learn Guitar Now?
+Why Learn to Play Guitar Now?